Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Additional results

 \subsection{Additional Qualitative Results}

-Reconstructed images from the FaceScrub dataset using three VLMs, LLaVA-v1.6-7B, MiniGPT-v2, and Qwen2.5-VL, are shown in Figure~\ref{fig:facescrub_llava}, Figure~\ref{fig:facescrub_mingpt}, and Figure~\ref{fig:facescrub_qwen}, respectively.
+Reconstructed images from the FaceScrub dataset using four VLMs, LLaVA-v1.6-7B, MiniGPT-v2, Qwen2.5-VL, and InternVL2.5 are shown in Figure~\ref{fig:facescrub_llava}, Figure~\ref{fig:facescrub_mingpt}, Figure~\ref{fig:facescrub_qwen}, and Figure~\ref{fig:facescrub_internvl}, respectively.
 For the CelebA and Stanford Dogs datasets, reconstructed images using LLaVA-v1.6-7B are presented in Figure~\ref{fig:celeba_llava} and Figure~\ref{fig:dog_llava}.
 All reconstructions are generated using SMI-AW with the logit maximization loss $\mathcal{L}_{LOM}$.

 For each pair, the left column shows images from the private training dataset, while the right column presents the reconstructed images corresponding to each individual in the left column.
 Qualitative results demonstrate the effectiveness of our method.
 This strong visual similarity highlights the ability of our model inversion approach to recover identifiable features from the training data.